zikula/zikula-docs/Users Manual/5_3_Code_Customization.rst

     {include file='admin/footer.tpl'}

-This code generates a link to the edit template. modurl is a function that generates the link if you specifcy the module, its type and the function.
+This code generates a link to the edit template. modurl is a function that generates the link if you specify the module, its type and the function.
 Note also the use of gt.
 This is the getText utility that allows the formation of translations.
 All text templates should be wrapped in these calls to allow easy translation to other languages.

 You will also notice the $strain_table variable.
 We need to generate this table and add it to the template.
 To do this, we need to locate the file that generates the StrainID-admin-main page.
 This is located in StrainID/lib/Controller/Base/Admin.php.
 However, we do not want to modify this base class, we instead override the concrete class that is located at StrainID/lib/Controller/Admin.php.
 So open that file.
 You will notice that this file contains a class StrainID_Controller_Admin that extends StrainID_Controller_Admin_Base, its base class.
 Any function you write in here will override a function in the base class.
 So we need to write a main function.
 Here is the code to add to the base class.